-Update: Ben Vaughn is now President of Warner/Chappell Nashville.
+Update: Ben Vaughn is now President & CEO of Warner/Chappell Nashville.

 Warner/Chappell Music Exec VP Ben Vaughn’s life played out like a movie plot.
 His dogged determination to succeed propelled him from an intern at Warner/Chappell to the top boss at the Nashville major music publishing company.

 Fresh out of high school in Kentucky, the former disc jockey moved to Nashville with dreams of a career in the music business.
 He enrolled at Belmont University, but his energetic eagerness quickly took him beyond the classroom and into the real world.
 The tenacious teenager landed an internship in Warner/Chappell’s catalogue department when he was only 18 years old, something that’s normally not allowed.

 “You’ve got to ask,” Vaughn said.
 “They can say yes or say no. No matter what it is in life, make sure you ask.
 I got the internship, and they made an exception and let me do it.”

 Two years later, Vaughn stepped into executive status as General Manager of Nashville’s Big Tractor Music before moving to EMI.
 He was chosen in 2010 to lead the company’s country division, making him the youngest executive to head a major publisher in Nashville.
 During his 10-year stint, Vaughn signed top tunesmiths like Hillary Scott (of Lady Antebellum), Dallas Davidson and Rhett Akins.
 In 2012, when Sony/ATV bought EMI, Vaughn moved over to Warner/Chappell, bringing his career full circle.